peribeir/homeassistant-rademacher/info.md

 **See full device list support at the end.**

 # Installation

+## Manual

 Copy the `rademacher` folder into yout Home Assistant's `custom_components` folder.
 This should be located under the `/config` folder.

 If you haven't done it already, you should create the `custom_components` folder on your `/config`.

+Restart Home Assistant.

+## Using HACS

+Navigate to HACS in you Home Assistants Interface.

+Select "Integrations", then click the options menu on the upper right corner ans select "Custom Repositories".

+Paste the repo URL: `https://github.com/peribeir/homeassistant-rademacher` and click "Add".

+In the new card that shows up, click "Download".

+Select the version you wish do download and finally click "Download".

+Restart Home Assistant.

 # Usage